General principles for selection of stainless steels

 Most of the available types and grades can be joined by use of appropriate ‘thermal’ methods including soldering, brazing and welding.

 Austenitics are suitable for a wide range of applications involving flat product forming, (pressing, drawing, stretch forming, spinning etc).

-Although ferritics and duplex types are also useful for these forming methods, the excellent ductility and work hardening characteristic of the austenitics make them a better choice.
+Although ferritics and duplex types are also formable by these methods, the excellent ductility and work hardening characteristic of the austenitics often make them a better choice.